-APPROVAL OF RESTRICTED STOCK UNIT GRANTS TO OUR NON-EMPLOYEE DIRECTORS
+APPROVAL OF RESTRICTED STOCK UNIT GRANTS TO CERTAIN OF OUR NON-EMPLOYEE DIRECTORS

-Our board of directors has approved a grant, subject to stockholder approval, of 2,700 restricted stock units (RSUs) to each of our four non-employee directors under our 2006 amended and restated equity incentive plan, as amended (2006 equity incentive plan).
+Our board of directors has approved a grant, subject to stockholder approval, of such number of restricted stock units (RSUs) as is determined by dividing \$165,000 by the closing price of our common stock on the day of grant, which would be the date of our 2019 annual meeting, to certain of our non-employee directors (Dr. Albertine, Mr. Leonard, Ms. Russell and Dr. Tully).
+If approved, the grant would be made under our 2006 amended and restated equity incentive plan, as amended (2006 equity incentive plan).
 We are asking that our stockholders cast a vote on the equity grants to our non-employee directors.
 Although we are not required to seek stockholder approval of these specific RSUs or other RSU awards, our board of directors decided to provide our stockholders with the opportunity to approve the proposed grants for this year.
-If this proposal is not approved by our stockholders at the 2018 annual meeting, these specific RSU awards will not occur.
+If this proposal is not approved by our stockholders at the 2019 annual meeting, these specific RSU awards will not occur.
 Our compensation committee will then consider the award of an appropriate amount of RSUs to our non-employee directors taking into consideration the outcome of the stockholder vote.

 Our compensation philosophy with respect to non-employee directors is to structure a compensation program that is reasonable as compared to the non-employee director compensation of our compensation peer group of companies, as described in "Compensation Discussion and Analysis-Determining Compensation-Compensation Peer Group," rewards performance and is aligned with our stockholders' long-term interests.
 Our compensation committee is responsible for reviewing non-employee director compensation and recommending our non-employee director compensation pay for approval by our board of directors.
-Our compensation philosophy has been to weight total compensation for non-employee directors more heavily toward equity compensation as opposed to cash compensation, which causes our director pay to exceed the median in years of strong stock performance such as this past year.
-In 2017, in connection with the approval of the amendment and restatement of the 2006 equity incentive plan, we adopted a cap on total annual director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year), which was approved by our stockholders at our 2017 annual meeting.
-The total compensation of our non-employee directors for 2017 is reported under "Director Compensation" and was approximately \$224,000 (excluding committee and chairman retainers) and was slightly above the 75th percentile of our compensation peer group.
+Our compensation, which causes our director pay to exceed the median in years of strong stock performance.
+In 2017, in connection with the approval of the amendment and restatement of the 2006 equity incentive plan, we adopted a cap on total annual non-employee director compensation of \$750,000 (based on the grant date fair value of equity awards for financial reporting purposes and cash payable to any non-employee director in any fiscal year), which was approved by our stockholders at our 2017 annual meeting.
+The total compensation of our non-employee directors for 2018 is reported under "Director Compensation", was approximately \$305,000 (excluding committee and chairman retainers), based on a stock price of \$94.36, and was the highest among our compensation peer group.

-Our compensation committee adopted a guideline in 2017 to reevaluate the size of the equity component of non-employee director compensation in the event our stock price changed more than 25% from February 10 of the preceding year.
-Our stock price increased 60% to \$100.40 at the end of our 2017 fiscal year, compared to the closing price on February 10, 2017 (which was \$62.70).
-In the first quarter of 2018, our compensation committee engaged WillisTowersWatson to benchmark our director compensation against our compensation peer group (using the 2017 proxy data of our compensation peer group) for the purpose of reevaluating the equity award component of non-employee director compensation.
-Based on this review, our compensation committee concluded that the cash component of our non-employee director compensation approximated the 25th percentile of our compensation peer group, while the equity component, if left unchanged, would be the highest of our compensation peer group.
-Our committee also considered our recent financial performance (as described in "Compensation Discussion and Analysis-Executive Summary-2017 Financial Performance Highlights") and our recent TSR performance compared to the Russell 3000 Index and our compensation peer group.
-Our TSR of over 65% in 2017 was the highest in our compensation peer group and exceeded the next highest in our compensation peer group by approximately 35% and the annualized TSR for the Russell 3000 Index of 18.85% by 250%.
+In the first quarter of 2019, our compensation committee engaged Willis Towers Watson to benchmark our director compensation against our compensation peer group (using the 2018 proxy data of our compensation peer group) for the purpose of reevaluating the equity award component of non-employee director compensation.
+Based on this review, our compensation committee concluded that the cash component of our non-employee director compensation approximated the 25th percentile of our compensation peer group, while the equity component would be the highest of our compensation peer group.
+Our committee also considered our recent financial performance (as described in "Compensation Discussion and Analysis-Executive Summary-2018 Financial Performance Highlights") and our one- and three-year total shareholder return (TSR) performance compared to the Russell 3000 Index and our compensation peer group.
+While our one-year TSR was down 18% in 2018, our three-year TSR was over 27% in 2018.